oils-for-unix/oils/doc/oil-language-tour.md

 #### Str

-See *Three Kinds of String Literals* above.
-It describes `'single quoted'`, `"double ${quoted}"`, and $'c-style\n'` strings; as well as their multiline variants.
+The section *Three Kinds of String Literals* above describes `'single quoted'`, `"double ${quoted}"`, and `$'c-style\n'` strings; as well as their multiline variants.

+More on strings:

-- Oil has no unicode type.
+- Oil has no Unicode type.
 Strings in Oil are UTF-8 encoded in memory, like strings in Go.
 - The syntax `%symbol` is used in eggex, and could be an interned string.